rancher/github-release-downloads/README.md

-  --prerelease, --all, --prereleases  Include prereleases --minor                             Combine equivalent minor versions, e.g. 1.0.0 and 1.0.1 into 1.0.x --patch                             Combine equivalent patch versions, e.g. 1.0.0-rc1 and 1.0.0 into 1.0.0 --csv                               Output comma-separated-values
+  --prerelease, --all, --prereleases  Include prereleases --minor                             Combine equivalent minor versions, e.g. 1.0.0 and 1.0.1 into 1.0.x --patch                             Combine equivalent patch versions, e.g. 1.0.0-rc1 and 1.0.0 into 1.0.0 --match                      Which kinds of files to match [sha, binary, all]                        [default: "binary"] --csv                               Output comma-separated-values
 ```